mannycolon/toDo-Assistant/README.md

 ```
 This should open the app.

-- Make sure you check the package.json file to make sure all dependencies and devDependencies were download to a node_modules folder if you get any error feel free to create an issue at https://github.com/mannycolon/toDo-Assistant/issues
+- Make sure you look at the package.json file to see if all dependencies and devDependencies were download to a node_modules folder.

+- If you get any error or bugs feel free to create an issue at https://github.com/mannycolon/toDo-Assistant/issues